 5A – The first big expense fund to create is a rainy day fund; a minimum of 3 months of basic expenses is needed.

 However, six months is suitable for most households (comfort level).
 In some cases, twelve months of expenses is recommended; these situations include highly variable commission jobs or any person over the age of 55.

 Once a fully funded rainy day is secured, a small step towards financial independence occurred.

-The first glimmer of financial independence that you are not a slave to money.
+The first glimmer of financial independence is that you are not a slave to money.
 There is still progress to reach financial freedom.
 But, the money journey is moving in the right direction. #goal #financialfreedom

 While funding a rainy day fund or any big expense funds in Money Bliss Step 5, contribute to an employer retirement plan only up to the employer’s match.

 - Save Money Learning Center